knittingirl/CTF-Writeups/pwn_challs/CyberOpen22/gibson/ReadMe.md

 0x1002038:	0x0000000000000000	0x0000000000000000
 0x1002048 <completed.1>:	0x0000000000000000	0x0000000000000000
 ```
 My plan is to have the start of my input be /bin/sh\x00 so that whatever I overwrite printf with has that as its first argument, so the read GOT entry is getting overwritten with that string.
 The next entry is printf itself, which I will be overwriting with either execve or system, whatever works.
 I can get the address of these functions based on the format string libc leak.
-Finally, I opted to overwrite puts to be portions of main() shortly before the printf call, which means I get to avoid the XORing operation and not mess with my potentially fragile stack.
-This gets appended to the end up my existing script:
+Finally, I opted to overwrite puts to be portions of main() shortly before the printf call, which means I get to avoid the XORing operation and not mess with my potentially fragile fake stack more than is necessary.
+The following gets appended to the end up my existing script:
 ```
 libc = ELF('bin/libc.so.6')